 The only way to know if your customer experience strategy is working is to ask your customers.
-According to a CX survey by Hotjar, customer feedback is the number one driver of successful customer experience strategies.

 There are two important scores you can use to measure customer satisfaction.
 The first is the customer satisfaction score (also known as CSAT).
 To calculate customer satisfaction levels you ask: